 I don’t remember what piqued my interest in this subject, but I’ve been letting my thoughts on it brew for some time now and a pattern has become clear.
-Each generation’s life experiences, since the beginning of the 1900s, correlate to a different level on Maslow’s Hierarchy of Needs.
-This, my friends, resolves so many of the misunderstandings and conflicts between generations.
+Each generation’s life experiences (since the beginning of the 1900s) correlates to a different level on Maslow’s Hierarchy of Needs.
+Knowing this, my friends, resolves so many of the misunderstandings and conflicts between generations of people.

 I know, I know…I’ve lost you and I sound like a crazy person talking about a boring topic that has nothing to do with you.
 Hear me out anyway.

-In 1943, an American psychologist names Abraham Maslow wrote that human beings have needs, ranging from the basics (health and safety) up to the top (social and ego).
+In 1943, an American psychologist named Abraham Maslow wrote that human beings have needs, ranging from the basics (health and safety) up to the pinnacle (social and ego).
 The higher needs can not be obtained until the lower needs are met.

-For example, if someone is food insecure or is in fear of being abused, all their focus goes toward survival.
-There is no emotional means for ego or an expression of creativity.
+For example, if someone is food insecure or is in fear of being abused, all their focus goes toward survival, where there is no emotional means for ego or an expression of creativity.
 The continuum goes on up the pyramid.

 Okay, boring stuff over.
-Let’s get to the breakthrough.
+Let’s get to my breakthrough.
 Here’s what I’ve come up with.

 This generation represents the very bottom level on the pyramid of needs.
-Most people lived an agrarian lifestyle where the entire day was spent ensuring food safety.
-Add in the major blow of the Great Depression and you end up with an entire society who cares for nothing but food, clean water, and a warm place to rest.
+Most people lived an agrarian lifestyle where the entire day, every day, was spent ensuring food stability.
+Add in the major blow of the Great Depression and you end up with an entire society who can care for nothing but attaining food, clean water, and a warm place to rest.

-This generation also experiences a double whammy, the Great War.
-This lumps many of them also with the next-to-bottom level of the pyramid…safety.
+This generation also experienced a double whammy, the Great War.
+This lumps many of these people with the next-to-bottom level of the pyramid…safety.